beastaugh/hatt/README.md

 parser isn't as smart about parentheses as it could be, so you have to follow these rules quite literally.
 This shouldn't be a great hardship, but it does mean that, for example, while `(A -> B)` is a valid expression, `A -> B` isn't.
-Parentheses may be nested indefinitely, as long as they are balanced.

 * Variables: `P`, `Q`, `a`, `b` etc.---basically anything in the character class `[a-zA-Z]`